Wheel of Sheffield

-The Wheel of Sheffield is a 60 m tall transportable Ferris wheel installation on Fargate, by City Hall, in Sheffield, England.
-It first appeared from July 2009 until November 2010 and is now erected seasonally as a temporary structure.
+The Wheel of Sheffield was a 60 m tall transportable Ferris wheel installation on Fargate, by City Hall, in Sheffield, England.
+It first appeared from July 2009 until November 2010 when it was moved on to London.

 It opened on 20 July 2009, and was intended to remain until January 2010.
 However, planning permission was sought for a further year of operation, and permission was granted for it to remain until January 2011.
-This date however was brought forward to October 2010, when the operator planned to dismantle the wheel and relocate it to Hyde Park, London.
-The Wheel of Sheffield closed on 31 October 2010, and it was completely dismantled by 20 November 2010.
+This date was brought forward to October 2010, when the operator announced plans to dismantle the wheel and relocate it to Hyde Park, London.
+The Wheel of Sheffield closed on 31 October 2010, and it was completely dismantled by November 2010.

 It had 42 passenger cars, each with an 8-person capacity, and was operated by World Tourist Attractions.
 One revolution on the wheel took around 13 minutes.
 It also featured a commentary pointing out local landmarks and places of interest.